anatcruz/FEUP-PLOG-PROJ/Talpa/README.md

 In order to `getFFSpots/4` obtain the list of all Flood Fill spots it uses the `tryFloodFill(+Matrix, +Size, +Row, +Column, -FinalMatrix)` predicate to Flood Fill the board in an empty position, appending the position to the list and calls itself recursively with the board after the Flood Fill.
 In the end, we get all the independent Flood Fill spots starting positions.

-Afterward `getSpotsValues/4` evaluates each spot from the list: starts by Flood Filling the spot position, then `getValuesInAllRows(+GameState, +Size, -ListResult)` returns the number of Flood Fill characters found in each row, as a list in the format [Row1, Row2, ...], and `sequenceOfNon0(+List, -Result)` returns the longest sequence of non 0 numbers in that list (the longer the sequence the more vertical the path of empty spaces is).
+Afterward `getSpotsValues/4` evaluates each spot from the list: starts by Flood Filling the spot position, then `getValuesInAllRows(+GameState, +Size, -ListOfRowsValues)` returns the number of Flood Fill characters found in each row, as a list in the format [Row1, Row2, ...], and `sequenceOfNon0(+List, -Result)` returns the longest sequence of non 0 numbers in that list (the longer the sequence the more vertical the path of empty spaces is).
 After checking all spots, the `ListOfValues` list contains the longest sequence (value) for each one of them.

 To get the value for the red player we simply transpose the board matrix and use `value/4` for the red player.
 The longest vertical path in the transposed matrix will correspond to the longest horizontal path in the original matrix.